Heather Cooke

-Heather Marie Diosano Cooke (born 25 December 1988) is an American-born Filipino footballer and reality television series participant.
-She plays as a defender and a striker and has been a member of the Philippines women's national team.
+Heather Marie Diosano Cooke (born 25 December 1988) is a footballer and reality television series participant.
+She plays as a defender and a striker.
+Born in the United States, she has been a member of the Philippines women's national team.
 She was drafted to play for Landsboro IF of the Swedish Women's Football League System.
 In 2011, she appeared on the MTV reality series The Real World: Las Vegas, and later appeared on The Challenge: Rivals II in 2013.

 Early life

-Cooke's mother, Elsie, was born in the Philippines, and emigrated to the United States at the age of 21.
+Cooke's mother, Elsie, was born in the Philippines and emigrated to the United States at the age of 21.
 In 2010, she graduated from Loyola University Maryland.

 Club career

 In 2013 she was drafted by the Washington Spirit in the NWSL Supplemental Draft.
 Cooke later joined Swedish third-tier club Landsbro IF in April 2014, and captained the side to a last-place finish in the 2014 season.